Canadian Law Course Descriptions

 Prior knowledge of financial crime and/or international enforcement is not a prerequisite.
 The student is also not expected to be overly familiar with Canadian or American constitutional norms.

-LAW4024H Applied Legal Research and Writing - Daniella Murynka
+LAW4024H Applied Legal Research and Writing - Daniella Murynka and Michelle Biddulph

 This course is about three things — how to get the information you need to answer legal questions (legal research), how to think about that information (legal analysis), and how to communicate it to others (legal writing).

-LAW4023H Business Organizations - Mark Surchin and Matt Prager
+LAW4023H Business Organizations - Mark Surchin

 This course examines the fundamental principles as well as the rules governing business organizations.
 Students will be introduced to the three most common forms of organization through which business activity is carried on, including proprietorships, partnerships and corporations of various kinds, and the contracts between the forms of companies, partnerships and proprietorships.
 The purpose of the course is to provide students with an understanding of the basic principles of corporate law in light of the current statutory regimes and evolving case law.
 Particular emphasis will be placed on the duties and responsibilities of directors and officers, and their relationship to the shareholders.